russmckendrick/records/content/albums/scratch-my-back-2290486/index.md

 styles: ["Experimental", "Symphonic Rock"]
 ---

 Scratch My Back is the eighth studio album (and fifteenth album overall) by English musician Peter Gabriel, his first in eight years.
 It was released in February 2010.
-The album, recorded at Air Lyndhurst and Real World Studios during 2009, consists of cover versions of twelve songs by various artists, using only orchestra and voice.
-It is produced by Gabriel with Bob Ezrin.The album generally received favourable reviews by music journalists and performed well on the album charts around the world, peaking at No. 1 in Belgium, No. 2 in Germany and Canada, and No. 3 in the Czech Republic, Italy and Switzerland.
+The album, recorded at AIR Lyndhurst and Real World Studios during 2009, consists of cover versions of twelve songs by various artists, using only orchestra and voice.
+It is produced by Gabriel with Bob Ezrin.
+The album generally received favourable reviews by music journalists and performed well on the album charts around the world, peaking at No. 1 in Belgium, No. 2 in Germany and Canada, and No. 3 in the Czech Republic, Italy and Switzerland.
 It also reached the top 5 in France and Sweden.
 In Gabriel's native United Kingdom it peaked at No. 12 on the UK Albums Chart on 21 February 2010, the week following its release.
-In the United States it peaked at No. 26 on the Billboard 200, No. 2 on the Independent Albums chart and No. 3 on the Rock Albums chart on 12 March 2010.Scratch My Back was initially released on compact disc and as music download; a vinyl album edition was subsequently released in late March 2010.
+In the United States it peaked at No. 26 on the Billboard 200, No. 2 on the Independent Albums chart and No. 3 on the Rock Albums chart on 12 March 2010.
+Scratch My Back was initially released on compact disc and as music download; a vinyl album edition was subsequently released in late March 2010.